csabapalfi/pagespeed-insights-scripts/README.md

 Local results will still differ from the PSI API because of local hardware and network variability.

 ## Reducing variability

+The [Lighthouse accuracy and variability analysis](https://docs.google.com/document/d/1BqtL-nG53rxWOI5RO0pItSRPowZVnYJ_gBEQCJ5EeUE/edit#) talks about a number of [sources of variability](https://docs.google.com/document/d/1BqtL-nG53rxWOI5RO0pItSRPowZVnYJ_gBEQCJ5EeUE/edit#heading=h.1bbn58r9vku5).
+Some of them already mitigated by PSI or Lantern but as a user you can also take steps to reduce variability of your scores and metrics even further.

 ### Multiple runs